Contents

 1 or 0 (indicates if data has been calibrated)

 To fully calibrate your LIP and LIR we highly recommend performing a boresight calibration which will significantly improve the LiDAR odometry.
 A guide on doing this can be found here.
-The accuracy of the LIR is of most importance, and so this step should of high priority.
+The accuracy of the LIR is of most importance, and so this step is a high priority.
+The accuracy of LiDAR velocity updates will depend strongly on the accuracy of these relative orientation measurements.

 The "Getting the best data" section in this guide covers the key parts of getting the best out of your LiDAR and INS data which will in turn result in the best LiDAR odometry possible.

-It is important there is some form of time syncing contained in the LiDAR data, either from PTP or NMEA and PPS, both of which are supported by our units.
+It is essential that there is some form of time syncing contained in the LiDAR data, either from PTP or NMEA and PPS, depending on the LiDAR you are using.
+Both of these methods are supported by OxTS units.

 Input files